Dovalization/open-imageboard-monorepo/README.md

 ## 💡 Guiding Values

-- **Customizable Experience**
+- **Customizable**
-  Tailor the platform to your community's needs.
+  No two communities are the same.
+OpenBoard is designed to be flexible and customizable to fit your needs.
-  Choose your own authentication, moderation, and data storage options.

 - **Modular by Design**
   Easy to strip down or extend.
 Built for tinkerers and power users.

 - **Privacy-First**
-  Anonymity is a core value.
-Identity is optional, not required.
-  However, boards can be configured to require accounts for posting.
+  OpenBoard is designed with privacy in mind.
+No tracking, no ads, no data mining.
+  We have a commitment to protecting user privacy and data security.
+  We are fully transparent about how the platform works and what data is collected and how it is used.

 - **Data Ownership**
   Your data is your and yours alone.
-No vendor lock-in or data mining.
+Have it removed at any time and take it with you if you want.
   Easily export your data in standard formats (JSON, CSV) for backup or migration.
+  All data is stored solely on the server it's hosted on and is not shared with any third parties.

 - **Admin Control**
   You decide how your community operates—rules, roles, features.